Skip to content

 • The KL divergence KL(self || other_dist).

-cross_entropy(self, other_dist, **kwargs) -> Array ¤
+cross_entropy(other_dist, **kwargs) -> Array ¤

 Calculates the cross entropy to another distribution.